samthebest/dump/sams-scala-tutorial/platonic-programming.md

 Practically PP is quite simple to apply, but the motivating theory assumes ~some~ a lot of acedemic background.

-Another name for PP could be Extreme Functional Programming, meaning Functional Programming practices taken to the extreme (like XP takes general practices to the extreme).

 Scala programmers can feel free to skip to the final section where we give some simple to follow rules that are derived from the theoretical acedemic sections.

 ## Hell Is Other Peoples Code